 6. Contribute to something bigger than you.

 Contributing to something bigger than you changes your perspective.
-Also, in those times when you are completely self-focused, you can turn it upside down by contributing to something bigger.
-Your definition of bigger may be helping those in your community or your extended family or by providing an opportunity for those that work in your business.
+Also, in those times when you are completely self-focused, you can turn it upside down by concentrating your attention on something beyond yourself.
+Your definition of ‘bigger’ may be helping those in your community or your extended family, or it may be providing an opportunity for those that work in your business.

 7. Rewrite your story.